Banh Mi Sandwich

 Tips for a Perfect Banh Mi Sandwich

-Make the Cha Lua – The most involved part of this recipe is making the cha lua (Vietnamese pork loaf), but it really is so authentic, delicious, and gives the sandwich the most authentic taste.
+Make the Cha Lua – The most involved part of this recipe is making the cha lua (Vietnamese pork loaf), but it really is so authentic, and delicious, and gives the sandwich the most authentic taste.
 Make it several days in advance!
 It’s fun and really amazing.

 Don’t Skimp on the Paté – The paté adds a distinctive depth of flavor but is not overpowering.
 Be liberal when smearing it onto the bottom bun.
 Then add a nice layer of mayonnaise on top of it.
 It’s incredible how the flavors meld.

 Use Soft Bread – Do your best to seek out a Vietnamese market to find the baguette.
 If you don’t have access to one, then use a soft hoagie or subway bun.
-If you know of an eatery that serves banh mi sandwiches, give them a call and see if they will sell you use the buns, often times they will!
+If you know of an eatery that serves banh mi sandwiches, give them a call and see if they will sell you the buns, often times they will!

 EXPERT TIP: Use a mandolin or a sharp knife to cut the carrots and daikon radish into 1-inch strips.
 Soaking them in hot vinegar water will pickle them in about 30 minutes.
 Drain before building the sandwich.